 7. Medium Shot (MS)

 The medium shot is one of the most common camera shots.
+A well-framed mid shot allows for a balanced composition, capturing both the subject and their surroundings.
 It's similar to the cowboy shot above, but frames from roughly the waist up and through the torso.
 So it emphasizes more of your subject while keeping their surroundings visible.
 Here are examples of the medium shot size:

 Medium Camera Shot • Subscribe on YouTube

-Medium shots may seem like the most standard camera shot around, but every shot size you choose will have an effect on the viewer.
+Medium shots may seem like the most standard camera shot around, but every shot size you choose will affect the viewer.
 A medium shot can often be used as a buffer shot for dialogue scenes that have an important moment later that will be shown in a close-up shot.

 Medium Close-up SHOT Example